 Habitat for Humanity may request from you, or you may volunteer to provide, your contact information, including your name, mailing address, phone number(s), social media handles and email address(es).
-Habitat for Humanity may, by way of example, use your contact information to:
+We hold and process supporters' personal data for a number of reasons:

-- Manage your account and provide you with customer service.
+- Manage supporters’ accounts and provide customer service.

 - Offer sweepstakes, contests, giveaways or other promotions.